sanjayankur31/ankursinha.in/content/twit-tui-a-command-line-twitter-client-v1.rst

 The tar :
 http://ankursinha.fedorapeople.org/twit_tui/twit_tui-1.0.tar.bz2

-| **I'm looking forward to advice and tips from all coders who give it a
-try..
-Learning is the actual intention here ...
+**I'm looking forward to advice and tips from all coders who give it a try.
+Learning is the actual intention here.**
-**
-|  Cheers :)
+Cheers :)